query_builder#

 Constructor.

-This operation is an inner join.
+This operation is either an inner or left join.

 This operation performs a natural join between two tables.
 This means that the resulting table will contain all columns unique to each input table, along with one copy of each common column.
 In most cases, the columns have the same names they did in the input tables.